callout background

 Disclaimer

 To practice in Minnesota, chiropractors must complete a Doctor of Chiropractic (D.C.) degree, pass a national board exam, and hold a state license.
-They also complete continuing education each year, including courses in radiology and professional ethics, to stay current and meet statewide standards.
+They also must complete 20 hours of continuing education each year to stay current and meet statewide standards.